Bridge between Old and Next Economy

 Build a learning organization

 In addition, mutual understanding is promoted.
 Just as it is not easy for the “old” to think into the young world, it is sometimes difficult for the juniors to understand why the seniors tick the way they do.
-“Youngsters” tend to tend to do everything differently, to quasi reinvent the wheel and to simply ignore the useful “old wisdom”.
+“Youngsters” tend to tend to do everything differently, quasi constantly reinvent the wheel and simply ignore the useful “old wisdom”.

 A lack of appreciation for the life's work of previous generations often leads to incomprehension and conflict.
 However, the young professionals are extremely willing to learn.
 They are also very interested in classic mentoring.
 Over two thirds could imagine support from a mentor.
 Two out of ten millennials even explicitly request this, Monster's “World of Work” study found.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.